Mark Appel: Major leagues

 On June 24, after a Phillies' loss to the San Diego Padres, Appel was called up to the Major Leagues, replacing Connor Brogdon, who was placed on the COVID-19 injured list; Appel had pitched to a 5–0 record and a 1.61 ERA in 28 innings for Lehigh Valley prior to his promotion.
 Appel made his major league debut on June 29, pitching one inning of relief against the Atlanta Braves.
-In six appearances during his rookie campaign, he logged a pristine 1.74 ERA with 5 strikeouts in 10 1/3 innings pitched.
+In six appearances during his rookie campaign, he logged a 1.74 ERA with 5 strikeouts in 10 1/3 innings pitched.
 Appel's season ended prematurely when he was placed on the injured list with right elbow inflammation on September 12.
 On November 9, Appel was removed from the 40-man roster and sent outright to Triple–A. He elected free agency the following day.

 On January 24, 2023, Appel re-signed with the Phillies organization on a minor league contract.
 Appel had an 11.12 ERA across six games in spring training and was released by the Phillies on March 20.
 He underwent an arthroscopic procedure on his elbow in April and missed the entire season as a result.